smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/DataLoading.md

   back if required;
 * No support for ad-hoc SQL.
 This functionality will be partially re-implemented in future releases using user specified conditions
   (pre defined groups).
 The feature was removed as it cannot be implemented in a secure manner (i.e. it permits SQL injection attacks);
-* Numerators are currently limited to ICD 10 coding only.
-Support will be added for:

-  * ICD 9
-  * ICD 11 (subject to the release of the 11th Edition in June 2018)
+* Numerators are currently limited to ICD 9 and 10 coding only.
+Support will be added for ICD 11 (subject to the release of the 11th Edition in June 2018)

   In the longer term it is expected that support will be added for: